Moving away from home can be a new and unsettling experience. But our little community feels like a big family, ready to welcome you in.

 You'll also chat with faculty families, or you might babysit their children.
 Love dogs?
 You'll spot faculty canines out for a walk on weekends.
-Many students attend worship services, and most kids on campus Skype with their families.
+Some students attend worship services, and most kids on campus Facetime with their families.
 Of course, you'll probably do some laundry, too.

 Students plan weekend events with the Student Activities Coordinator to create a schedule of fun events.
 Have a favorite passion?
 Suggest an event and get your friends together for whatever you enjoy.